magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38308-error-after-adding-vimeo-videos-to-disabled-products.md

 labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP fixes,Magento Commerce,Magento Commerce Cloud,MQP 1.0.26,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

-The MDVA-38308 Magento patch fixes the issue for the error after adding Vimeo videos to disabled products.
+The MDVA-38308 Magento patch fixes the error when adding Vimeo videos to disabled products.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.26 is installed.
 The patch ID is MDVA-38308.
 Please note that the issue is scheduled to be fixed in Magento  2.4.4.

 ## Affected products and versions